Career Launcher Resource: Succeeding on a Micro-Internship

 Manage client expectations

 Be realistic about what you can deliver in the required timeframe.
-Don’t be overly ambitious.
-You need to ensure high quality work, but don’t have unlimited time to deliver what you’ve promised.
 If you are studying and working on these projects at the same time, then you certainly want to plan how best to balance work and academics.
 Figure out which items on your daily calendar are flexible and fit them around the items that are not flexible.

-You will need to decide how much time you can spend on the project assignment every day.
-Before applying to work on a project, you should evaluate the deadline and ensure that it does not conflict with your other academic, professional, or personal obligations.
+You will need to decide how much time you need to spend on the project assignment every day to ensure you'll finish by the deadline and have enough time left to check your work.
 Your deliverables may include multiple pieces.
 Identify what needs to be prioritized, and get those tasks out of the way first.
-If you aren’t sure, ask the client contact for more information about prioritization.
+If you aren't sure, ask the client contact for more information about prioritization.
 Provide an outline of the deliverables you plan to submit along with timelines for each.
-You may also want to provide sample output to ensure that your understanding of the project work is the same as the client’s, so be sure to ask the client contact if he or she would like you to submit a sample before proceeding with the rest of the assignment.
+You may also want to provide sample output to ensure that your understanding of the project work is the same as the client's, so be sure to ask the client contact if he or she would like you to submit a sample before proceeding with the rest of the assignment.
 And whenever you can, deliver before the deadline-without putting the quality of work at risk, of course!

 Enable yourself to deliver

 You may not believe this, but there are some very simple things you can do that will help you go a long way.
 Here are some tips: